Aerospace E‑Commerce Platform

 Reflection

 Previously, the team mostly reacted to business requests or bugs flagged by QA to decide what to work on next.
-There wasn’t much focus on proactively improving the product experience.
+With the product already performing well, there was little pressure to proactively improve the experience.

 Other projects: